Data and Visualizations

 ACT Superscore Database

 This database provides the counts, percentages, cumulative counts, and cumulative percentages for the full ACT Composite score distribution based on three scoring methods: most recent score, highest score from a single test attempt, and superscore based on the highest subject test scores across all test attempts.
 Such information can help stakeholders understand how many more students might earn scores at or above a specific ACT score given the change to superscoring.
 This information may be helpful to states and higher education institutions that have policies in place whereby students automatically qualify for merit aid and/or college admission if their ACT Composite score meets a minimum threshold.
-The database currently contains information for the ACT-tested high school graduating class of 2019.
 Users can view the data nationally or by US state.